AvolitesLtd/TitanManual/docs/controlling-fixtures/layouts.md

 If you have fixtures set up in the onboard Capture visualiser, you can use the visualiser positions to arrange fixtures in the layout.

-1. Press the context menu button <Keys.Context>Arrange Elements</Keys.Context>.
+1. Press the context menu button <Keys.ContextKey>Arrange Elements</Keys.ContextKey>.
-2. Select the context menu option <Keys.Context>From Capture</Keys.Context>.
+2. Select the context menu option <Keys.ContextKey>From Capture</Keys.ContextKey>.
 3. Choose whether to arrange all elements or only selected elements by toggling the softkey option <Keys.SoftKey>All Elements</Keys.SoftKey> / <Keys.SoftKey>Selected Elements</Keys.SoftKey>.
 4. Choose which view/projection to use from Capture (Top, Front, Side) using the softkey <Keys.SoftKey>Projection=</Keys.SoftKey>.
 5. If necessary adjust the <Keys.SoftKey>Scale=</Keys.SoftKey> option for best results (to prevent having overlapping fixtures).